TALLULAH K.O. – developer / designer

 Museums & Visitor Centres (1997-2005)

-in a variety of roles for the York community of museum worker creatives, I made a variety of design contributions to exhibits, graphic panels, interactives and pitches.
+in a variety of roles for the York community of museum worker creatives, I made a variety of design contributions to exhibits, graphic panels, interactives and project pitches and tenders.

 Proposal designs, 3D building plans, graphic panels & designs for print for Royal National Lifeboat Instutute visitor centres